-Unfortunately, it can be hard to tell, but if you don’t notice anything coming up, it’s probably wheezing.
+Unfortunately, the difference between a cat wheezing and a cat coughing up a hairball can be hard to tell, but if you don’t notice anything coming up, it’s probably wheezing.
 “A cat cough or wheeze sounds very similar to a cat trying to hack up a hairball,” says Dr. Sasha Gibbons of Just Cats Veterinary Hospital in Stamford, Connecticut.
 “In fact, they can often look very similar but most of the time with coughing, nothing comes up.”

-A few different factors can be at play here.
+A few different factors can be at play when it comes to cat wheezing.
 “Coughing and wheezing in cats is most commonly associated with respiratory allergies or asthma,” Dr. Gibbons explains.
 “Wheezing can also happen with benign growths called polyps that occur in the sinuses or throat.
 Occasionally, wheezing can happen with foreign bodies trapped within the respiratory tract.”

 Sometimes, cat wheezing is a symptom of serious cat diseases.
 “Heartworms and parasites, such as lungworms, can cause wheezing,” Dr. Gibbons says.
 “Pneumonia can be a cause of coughing.
 Depending on the location of the growth, cancer can also cause wheezing.
 Heart failure uncommonly causes coughing or wheezing in cats (it’s more common in dogs), but it can happen.”

-If you’ve ruled out hairballs, yes.
+If you’ve ruled out hairballs, cat wheezing does warrant a trip to the vet.
 (And even some hairball situations mean a trip to the vet!).
 “It is very important to have your cat examined by a veterinarian to determine the cause of the wheezing,” Dr. Gibbons advises.

-Since your cat is probably not continually wheezing (if he is, it’s an emergency — please see below and get him to a vet ASAP), try to get his wheezing on video.
+Since your cat is probably not continually wheezing (if he is, it’s an emergency — please see below and get him to a vet ASAP), try to capture your cat wheezing on video.
 “It can be helpful to record an episode of wheezing to help your vet determine the underlying cause,” says Dr. Anna Larson, DVM, at Spot On Veterinary Hospital & Hotel in Stamford, Connecticut.
 “Radiographs (X-rays) and lab work may be necessary for a diagnosis in many cases.”